Lighthouses of Abkhazia

 painted white with a black vertical stripe.
 No photo available, and

-view does not reveal the tower.
+view of the listed location.
 Located on a headland near Gulripsh,

 about 20 km (13 mi) southeast of Sukhumi.
 Site status unknown.
 Admiralty